CiscoWebexTeamsAmbassadors/StarterKits/index.md

 Many enterprises have strict InfoSec requirements around data storage and transmission.
 To address this, all Starter Kits in this collection can be deployed in your preferred Cloud and every repository contains a precomposed Dockerfile, along with a Deploy to Heroku button allowing you to spin up a Starter Kit on Heroku in just a few clicks.

-There is a Cisco Spark Space dedicated to this project which you can join via the Spark Ambassador team or via clicking this [link](https://eurl.io/#S1C_161YW)
+There is a Cisco Webex Teams Space dedicated to this project which you can join via the Webex Ambassador team or via clicking this [link](https://eurl.io/#S1C_161YW)

 <small>** Cisco disclaims all liability for third party Bots and Integrations listed here.
 The terms of use for third party Bots and Integrations are between you and the provider.</small>